microsoftgraph/console-java-connect-sample/README.md

 ### Step 1: Register an Azure AD Tenant

-To use this sample you will need a Azure Active Directory Tenant.
+To use this sample you need a Azure Active Directory Tenant.
 If you're not sure what a tenant is or how you would get one, read [What is an Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Azure as an organization](http://azure.microsoft.com/documentation/articles/sign-up-organization/).
 These docs should get you started on your way to using Azure AD.

 ### Step 2: Download Java (7 and above) for your platform

-To successfully use this sample, you need a working installation of [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [Maven](https://maven.apache.org).
+To use this sample, you need a working installation of [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [Maven](https://maven.apache.org).

 ### Step 3: Download the Sample application and modules